kingazaan/spotifyr-r-shiny/Readme.md

 ### Step 3: Copy and paste the ID and Secret into the designated dialog boxes, and click validate.
 ### Step 4: Allow spotify to authenticate your account

 Now you should be good to go!
-Click one of the tabs above and learn more about your music
+Click one of the tabs and learn more about your music

 Link to site (currently down): https://kingazaan.shinyapps.io/spotifyr-r-shiny/